KessyRuth/react-basics/README.md

 Create a navbar component and export it, then import it in the root component.

 _____VIDEO 6 Adding Styles
 When we create a boiler plate react app it comes with some CSS styles for the root component.
-The styles are not only applied to the root component, bt they are also applied to ant component that is in the browser at that time.
+The styles are not only applied to the root component, bt they are also applied to any component that is in the browser at that time.
 This is because React takes all the styles and adds them to the head element of the webpage.
 When you import styles to a component it is applied to the other components in the webpage, it does not scope the styles to a single component.